 Pollinators connect us all; humans, other animals, plants, and the earth.
 Coming together we can preserve pollinators and their ecosystems for future generations.

 Honey bees are not native to North America or a natural part of our ecosystems.
 But they are very important for crop production.
 And they give us hive products such as honey.
 Honey bee colonies are not declining, but they are a lot harder to keep healthy than they were in the past.
 This mainly is a result of poor nutrition and lack of floral resources, pests and dieases such as the Varroa mite, and exposure to pesticides.

 Our native pollinators such as native bees (850 species in Canada!), butterflies and others are facing serious threats, and some species are declining or extinct.
 The main reasons are loss of habitat including flowers, pesticide exposure, and pests and diseases.

-These three main factors, in addition to climate change and management problems, are impacting both managed and native pollinators
+These four main factors are impacting both managed and native pollinators

 The main thing both the public and land managers can do is to preserve and create habitat for pollinators.
 Research shows both large and small habitat creation benefits pollinators.

 Most of us cannot do much about agricultural pesticide use or pollinator diseases.
 BUT, by building habitat and providing safe and nutritious forage for pollinators, they can better withstand other threats.